sohamphanseiitb/Think-in-Systems/Systems_Theory/stocks_and_flows.md

 > **A stock allows the inflows and outflows to be temporarily independent and out of balance of each other.**

 That was all about Stocks and Flows.
 Remember this are the basic building blocks we use to model the **dynamics** or in simple terms the behavior of the system over time.
+We will now look at how the elements of the system, or stocks interact/communicate with each other, termed as '_Feed-back_'.
+Stay Tuned!

 - [ Home Page](https://sohamphanseiitb.github.io/Think-in-Systems/index.html)
 - [Previous Article (Basics of System Dynamics)](https://sohamphanseiitb.github.io/Think-in-Systems/Systems_Theory/system-dynamics-basics.html)